rajbhatta/springboot_restapi_jpa/README.md

-# Spring Boot REST API using JPA and Mockito
+# Spring Boot REST API using Spring Boot, JPA and Mockito

 This application, first creates a user account by calling http://localhost:8080/adduser.